pmean/build-website/text/99/bonferroni.md

 > Bonferroni correction with a data set that is already too small, you
 > are implicitly stating that it is important only to control the
 > probability of a Type I error (rejecting the null hypothesis when the
-> null hypothesis is true), and that you don\'t care about limiting the
+> null hypothesis is true), and that you don't care about limiting the
 > probability of a Type II error (accepting the null hypothesis when the
 > null hypothesis is false).

 **Examples**

-> In a study of Parkinson\'s disease ([Kaasinen
+> In a study of Parkinson's disease ([Kaasinen
 > 2001](http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?cmd=Retrieve&db=PubMed&list_uids=11687621&dopt=Abstract)),<U+FFFD>
-> a group of 61 unmedicated Parkinson\'s disease patients and 45 healthy
+> a group of 61 unmedicated Parkinson's disease patients and 45 healthy
 > controls were compared on 22 separate personality scales.
 The was
 > prior data to suggest that novelty seeking would be lower in patients
-> with Parkinson\'s, so this comparison was made without any Bonferroni
+> with Parkinson's, so this comparison was made without any Bonferroni
 > adjustments.
 The remaining personality scores, however, had no such
 > prior information and a Bonferroni adjustment was used for these
 > remaining scales.
 An additional analysis looked PET scans for a subset
-> of 47 Parkinson\'s patients.
+> of 47 Parkinson's patients.
 The 18F-dopa uptake in 10 regions of the
 > brain were correlated with the 22 personality traits.
 The correlations
 > involving novelty seeking were not adjusted, but the remaining
 > correlations were adjusted to account for the fact that 220 (10x22)